Leadership Adventure Semester

 - Trail etiquette

-- Basic repairs: fixing flats, repairing chains, replacing derailleur hangers, checking tire pressure, changing brake pads, etc.
+Students will also learn basic repairs like fixing flats, repairing chains, replacing derailleur hangers, checking tire pressure, changing brake pads, etc.

 In Costa Rica, students will learn basics like: